- See also: Charging Basics | Battery Cell Balancing | EV Range Variables

 If those electrons can be channelled via an electronic device, on their way from the anode to the cathode, that electronic device comes to life – be it a light or a motor, etc.

-A Lithium battery is able to be recharged when the electrons that have gathered on the cathode are pushed back to the anode, through an electrolyte that is between the anode and cathode.
+A Lithium battery is able to be recharged when the electrons that have gathered on the cathode are pushed back to the anode, through a chemical known as an electrolyte, which separates the cathode and the anode.

 Depending on the particular vehicle, the battery will be an LFP battery or an NMC battery.
 Both are now widely deployed in popular EVs.